Skip to content

 Terminal window

-# Resume a specific job's session
+# Resume a specific session by ID (supports partial match)

-herdctl jobs resume <job-id>
+herdctl sessions resume a166a1e4

-herdctl agent resume <agent-name>
+herdctl sessions resume bragdoc-coder

 When resuming: